Sandhoff Disease

 Kingston, ON, CA

-Jagdeep Walia practices in Kingston, Canada.
+Jagdeep Walia practices practicing medicine in Kingston, Canada.
 Mr. Walia is rated as an Elite expert by MediFind in the treatment of Sandhoff Disease.
-His top areas of expertise are Sandhoff Disease, Tay-Sachs Disease, Gangliosidosis, and Medium-Chain Acyl-CoA Dehydrogenase Deficiency.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Sandhoff Disease, Tay-Sachs Disease, Gangliosidosis, and Medium-Chain Acyl-CoA Dehydrogenase Deficiency.

 Learn about our expert tiers